-The University continues to strengthen the link among assessment, planning, and budgeting through institutional and departmental activities.
+The University continues to strengthen the link among assessment, planning and budgeting through institutional and departmental activities.
 The Cabinet is responsible for establishing annual objectives that align with the Strategic Plan and the President's goals.
 Budget allocation and reallocation are addressed through the Cabinet to meet annual objectives.

-Once Cabinet objectives are set, the Cabinet members work with divisional departments to develop annual action plans, and if necessary, requests for additional funds.
+Once Cabinet objectives are set, the Cabinet members work with divisional departments to develop annual action plans and if necessary, requests for additional funds.
 Cabinet members monitor departmental action plans at least twice each fiscal year.
 The Cabinet also provides the President a mid-year and final report on divisional objectives.

 OPAA collects and reports indirect and direct assessment findings to Cabinet to inform the final budget allocations.
-Strategic Plan metrics are shared during Cabinet retreats.
+Strategic Plan metrics are shared annually at the May Cabinet retreat.
 The MFR and USM Dashboards are discussed by Cabinet members typically in September and December.
-Academic program assessment reports and general education assessments are shared with academic leadership.
+Academic program assessment reports are distributed in January.
+Findings from general education assessment are disseminated in the fall.
 This cycle of assessment findings supports future divisional budget initiatives.